-If a member of your committee leaves the University or resigns from your committee, the Director of Graduate Studies will appoint a replacement after consultation with you, your committee, and the Graduate Affairs Committee, if necessary.
-If you would like a faculty member who has left the University to continue on your committee and the faculty member has agreed to do so, the Graduate Committee will normally comply with your request if your dissertation is well underway, within the restrictions defined by the Graduate School.
+If a member of your committee leaves the University or resigns from your committee, you may choose a new committee member, in consultation with the Director of Graduate Studies.
+If you would like a faculty member who has left the University to continue on your committee and the faculty member has agreed to do so, the department will normally comply with your request if your dissertation is well underway, within the restrictions defined by The Graduate School.
 If a member of your committee is presenting difficulties such that a change in committee membership is in order, you are advised to seek the assistance of the committee chair or the DGS.
 If you are experiencing problems with your committee chair, you should discuss these matters with the DGS.
 Every effort will be made to ensure that students are supported by an engaged and constructive dissertation committee.
 The Graduate School also offers mediation services to help facilitate relations between students and dissertation committee members.